dwhiffing/fury/content/nato/pt/air/body.md

 A large portion of the Portuguese air force is committed to the A-7P light attack aircraft which were second hand US Navy aircraft upgraded to the latest variant.
 Two Squadrons operate out of Monte Real.
-These 30-year-old aircraft are rugged but well used and will eventually be replaced by F-16s.
+These 30-year-old workhorses are rugged but well used and will eventually be replaced by F-16s.

 ![](/assets/images/nato/pt/air/image2.jpeg)